US/EU – Steps for Whois

 6. Liabilities for a legal entity’s estate include hosting and associated domains;

-7. In case of no agreement on the specific holder of a domain, the holder’s Business Register may decide;
+7. In case of no agreement on the specific holder of a domain, the holder’s Commercial Register may decide;

 8. For a control cycle, the period of registration or renewal of a domain does not exceed one year;